 On double bass, Dr. Serna has performed under the baton of conductors such as Daniel Barenboim, Pierre Boulez, Christoph Eschenbach, Neeme Järvi and David Robertson as a member of Chicago Symphony Orchestra’s Civic Orchestra of Chicago.
 Phillip performs with other orchestras including the Renovo String Orchestra, the North Shore Chamber Arts Ensemble, the Southwest Michigan Symphony Orchestra, the Illinois Philharmonic Orchestra, Illinois Symphony Orchestra, New Philharmonic Orchestra, Wisconsin Chamber Orchestra, Memphis Symphony Orchestra, and many others.
 Phillip is an active soloist performing concerti and other virtuoso works by Bottesini, Deak, Koussevitzky, Rautavaara, Tubin and others.

-In his role as an Early Music specialist, Dr. Serna regularly performs with period instrument ensembles such as Ars Antigua, the Bach Collegium of Fort Wayne, the Callipygian Players, the Chicago Early Music Consort, Duo fantaisie en Echo, the Madison Bach Musicians, the Musica Angelica Baroque Orchestra, the Newberry Consort, of Viols, the Oriana Singers, the Second City Musick, the Spirit of Gambo – a Chicago Consort of Viols, the Third Coast Viols and many others.
-As a concert soloist on the viola da gamba, he performed the U.S. Rudolph Dolmetsch’s Concertino for Viola da Gamba and Small Orchestra in 2012 and continues to perform concerti, recitals as well as championing new works for the viol.
-In performance, Phillip has appeared on Chicago’s 98.7FM WFMT, Wisconsin Public Radio, Milwaukee Public Radio 98.7FM and 91.9FM WUIS Public Radio and can be heard on CD releases from Clarion, Cedille, Soundbyte and Varèse Sarabande Records.
+In his role as an Early Music specialist, Dr. Serna regularly performs with period instrument ensembles such as Ars Antigua, the Bach Collegium of Fort Wayne, the Callipygian Players, the Chicago Early Music Consort, Duo fantaisie en Echo, the Madison Bach Musicians, the Musica Angelica Baroque Orchestra, New Comma Baroque, the Newberry Consort of Viols, the Oriana Singers, the Second City Musick, the Spirit of Gambo – a Chicago Consort of Viols and many others.
+As a concert soloist on the viola da gamba, he performed the U.S. premiere of Rudolph Dolmetsch’s Concertino for Viola da Gamba and Small Orchestra in 2012 and continues to perform concerti, recitals and championing a variety of new works for the viol.
+In performance, Phillip has appeared on WFMT Chicago 98.7FM, Wisconsin Public Radio WPR, Milwaukee Public Radio 98.7FM and 91.9FM WUIS Public Radio and can be heard on CD releases from Clarion, Cedille, Soundbyte and Varèse Sarabande Records.
 For his work through ‘Viols in Our Schools’, Dr. Serna received the 2010 Early Music America Outreach Award, which honors ensembles or individual artists for excellence in early music outreach and/or educational projects for children or adults.
-Additionally, Dr. Serna was a recipient of a Viola da Gamba Society of America Grant-in-Aid to Young Artists, and was a featured soloist at the Gamba Gamut, a concert hosted by the Viola da Gamba Society of America at the 2007 and 2011 Boston Early Music Festivals.
+Additionally, Dr. Serna was a recipient of a Viola da Gamba Society of America Grant-in-Aid to Young Artists, and was a featured soloist at the Gamba Gamut, a concert hosted by the Viola da Gamba Society of America at the 2007, 2011 and 2013 Boston Early Music Festivals.